azoth-lang/azoth.language.reference/src/introduction.md

 * All `for` loops are iterator based
 * Iterator performance often optimizes down to a C style for loop
 * Operator Overloading
-* Object Literals - allows creation of a single instance of an anonymous type
+* Object Literals: allows creation of a single instance of an anonymous type
 * Classes can be extended with additional methods in separate libraries
-* Partial Classes - supports code generation
+* Partial Classes: supports code generation
 * Both reference and value types
 * C# style generators with `yield` keyword
 * `unsafe` code blocks and low-level language features like raw pointers